barkhayot/currency-exchange/README.md

 - `/currency`: Get all currency data.
 - `/updated_time`: Display the date and time of the last update of rates in the database.
 - `/convert`: Convert between currencies.

+## Frankfurter API

+The Currency Converter API uses the [Frankfurter API](https://www.frankfurter.app/) to fetch current exchange rates.
+Frankfurter is an open-source API for current and historical foreign exchange rates published by the European Central Bank.

 ### Contributing
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.